BChow5/Assignment1/README.md

 #### This section will teach you how to:
 * Install doctl
 * Create an API token
-* Grating Account Access to Doctl with an API Token
+* Grant Account Access to Doctl with an API Token
 * Validate That Doctl is Working
 <br>